 Division of Pediatric Hospital Medicine

 The Division of Pediatric Hospital Medicine (PHM) is part of the Department of Pediatrics at Cohen Children’s Medical Center, which is the largest provider of pediatric health services in New York state serving 1.8 million children in Brooklyn, Queens, Nassau and Suffolk counties.
 Cohen Children's is a 202-bed pediatric teaching hospital, with over 7,500 inpatient admissions and over 8,000 newborn deliveries per year.
-It is affiliated with the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, the Feinstein Institute of Medical Research and the Center for Learning and Innovation.
+It is affiliated with the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, the Feinstein Institutes of Medical Research and the Center for Learning and Innovation.
 Cohen Children's is the only Level 1-ACS Pediatric Trauma center in the NY region and has been awarded Magnet status in nursing excellence by the American Nurses Credentialing Center.
 Cohen Children's is ranked nationally in nine pediatric specialties by U.S. News and World Report.

 The division has 27 faculty members with varied interests and expertise beyond their patient care duties including:

 - Development of clinical care guidelines

 - Quality improvement

 PHM Fellowship Program